Helping You Decide

 Quality of Life

 Assessing your pet’s quality of life is subjective and highly dependent on their disease process, their personality, and your personal beliefs.
 It is important to understand the disease process your pet is experiencing to properly evaluate their quality of life, making it important to have discussions with your veterinarian.
-No one knows your pet like you do, so we created these Quality-of-Life (QOL) Scales to help guide you in your decision-making process.
-The QOL scale is designed to walk you through a series of questions to help turn a subjective decision into more of a quantitative one.
-You can use the scale day by day and mark the score on a calendar so that you can look back after a couple days, weeks and see if your pet is having more good than bad days.
+No one knows your pet like you do, so we created these Quality-of-Life (QOL) Assessments to help guide you in your decision-making process.
+The QOL assessment is designed to walk you through a series of questions to help turn a subjective decision into more of a quantitative one.
+You can use the assessment day by day and mark the score on a calendar so that you can look back after a couple of days or weeks and see how many good or bad days your pet is having.

 Quality-of-Life